 Whether you want to have a natural birth or a medicated birth, it’s a good idea to know some comfort measures for labor.
 Why?
-Sometimes epidurals fade, and sometimes they don’t work (I’ve had a few clients where their epidurals didn’t take) and other pain medications only dull the contractions and don’t take the pain away.
-Learning some techniques to help you get through labor can make it much easier for you and can speed up the process.
+Sometimes epidurals fade, and sometimes they don’t work (I’ve had a few clients where their epidurals didn’t take).
+And other pain medications only dull the contractions and don’t take the pain away.
+Learning some techniques to help you get through labor can make it much easier for you and speed up the process.
 And active labor is when things get intense, so this is a great time to use the relaxation techniques you learned in your childbirth education class(es).

 Here are some comfort techniques that can help you through active labor and also through transition:

-- Breathing: Taking big deep breaths (with your diaphragm) or you can do accelerated chest breathing (hee-hee, hee-hee blow)
+- Breathing: Taking big deep breaths (with your diaphragm), or you can do accelerated chest breathing (hee-hee, hee-hee blow)

 - Positions: Walking, sitting on a birth ball, climbing stairs, “slow dancing” with your partner while he/she rubs your back, hands-and-knees, knees-to-chest, sitting up, leaning over, rock in a rocking chair, lunging, squatting, supported squat

 - Touch: Massage, counter pressure (double hip squeeze or pressing your sacrum), acupressure points

 - Hydrotherapy: Getting in the shower or a bath is fantastic.
 Again, generally, you shouldn’t stay in the tub for more than 1 ½ hours at a time since it can slow labor.
 It’s best to get in the tub when you are in transition.
 But if you have been laboring for a while and need a break and want to submerge your belly underwater, you can have your support person or doula pour water over your belly during contractions.